Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/cookie-manipulation.md

 	'Improve Reliability' = "Move compute cycles to the edge, reducing load and improving reliability and performance of origin servers."

 +++

+Implements an EdgeWorker that responds with a welcome message if the user's name is saved in a cookie, otherwise it prompts the user to enter their name.